yeasy/learning_pickleball/01_basic_en.md

 ## Basic Rules

 The court size is 44x20 feet (about 13.4x6.1 meters), and the net height is 34 ~ 36 inches (about 88.36 ~ 91.44 cm), which is the same size as the badminton court.
-Therefore, it is very convenient to raise the net to play badminton and lower it to play pickle on the same field.
+Therefore, it is very convenient to raise the net to play badminton and lower it to play pickleball on the same field.

 ![Pickelball Court](_images/pickleball_court.png)